alpacahq/user-docs/content/orders/_index.md

 ## Time in Force

-The following are the types of time-in-force Alpaca supports.
+Alpaca supports the following Time-In-Force designations:

 - `day`<br>
-  The order is good for the day, and it will be canceled automatically at the end of Regular Trading Hours if unfilled.
+  A day order is eligible for execution only on the day it is live.
+By default, the order is only valid during Regular Trading Hours (9:30am - 4:00pm ET).
+If unfilled after the closing auction, it is automatically canceled.
+  If submitted after the close, it is queued and submitted the following trading day.
+  However, if marked as eligible for extended hours, the order can also execute during supported extended hours.
 - `gtc`<br>
   The order is good until canceled.
+Non-marketable GTC limit orders are subject to price adjustments to offset corporate actions affecting the issue.
+We do not currently support Do Not Reduce(DNR) orders to opt out of such price adjustments.
 - `opg`<br>
-  The order is placed at the time the market opens.
-The order will be accepted if it is received before 9:15AM (ET).
+  The order is eligible to execute only in the market opening auction.
+The order will be accepted if it is received before 9:15AM ET.
 The order can be cancelled after 9:15AM, but it cannot be edited.
 After 9:28AM, OPG orders cannot be edited or cancelled.
-Any unfilled orders after opening of the market will be cancelled.
-If you submit OPG orders during the market hours, it will appear as "rejected" in your dashboard.
+Any unfilled orders after the open will be cancelled.
+If you submit an OPG order during market hours, it will appear as "rejected" in your dashboard.
+- `ioc`<br>
+  An Immediate Or Cancel (IOC) order requires all or part of the order to be executed immediately.
+Any unfilled portion of the order is canceled.
+Only available to Power Accounts.
+- `fok`<br>
+  A Fill or Kill (FOK) order is only executed if the entire order quantity can be filled, otherwise the order is canceled.
+  Only available to Power Accounts.

 ## Order Lifecycle
 An order executed through Alpaca can experience several status changes